DIGITAL PLATFORMS DEFINITION AND CATEGORIES

 System Platforms and IT Platforms

-These terms were used before the full effects of the Digital Revolution took place, as Platforms were then either 3rd party developed and installed on each enterprise’s site or proprietary.
+These terms were used before the full effects of the Digital Revolution took place, as Platforms were then either 3rd party developed and installed on each enterprise’s site or property.

 Open Digital Platforms

-Open Digital Platforms means that the original developer has not become the gatekeeper and the system is open to further independent development.
+Open Digital Platforms means that the original developer has not become the gatekeeper, and the system is open to further independent development.
 Who in turn provide improvements, innovations and new uses.
 In addition, in order to facilitate access and innovation, they also are Open Source Platforms.